mcleantom/np-shared-array/README.md

 # np-shared-array
-Utility for sharing numpy arrays between processes
+Utility for sharing numpy arrays between processes.
+This can be useful if you have a background process performing a calculation and main process on an API which can query the array.

 Usage: